-Prior to the start of construction or future construction activities, the JPB shall retain qualified archaeologists to conduct a pedestrian archaeological survey to determine the prehistoric, ethnographic, and historic archaeological resources within areas proposed for disturbance within the Archaeological Study Area and within those areas outside of the Archaeological Study Area established for OCS pole placement and vegetation maintenance.
+Prior to the start of construction or future construction activities, the JPB and/or the construction contractor shall retain qualified archaeologists to conduct a pedestrian archaeological survey to determine the prehistoric, ethnographic, and historic archaeological resources within areas proposed for disturbance within the Archaeological Study Area and within those areas outside of the Archaeological Study Area established for OCS pole placement and vegetation maintenance.
 In those areas covered with pavement or other obstructions, a qualified archaeologist shall monitor removal of the obstruction (and any underlying base, foundations, etc.) and inspect the ground for cultural materials.